-If you've found an article in the Discovery Search, a Library database, or Google Scholar, but cannot access the full text (How do I find the full text of an article?), you can use the following services:
+If you've found an article in the Sofia Discovery tool, a Library database, or Google Scholar, but cannot access the full text (How do I find the full text of an article?), you can use the following services:

-Request the article through Interlibrary Loans (COLOMBO).
+Request the article through Sofia.
 This free service allows you to obtain books or articles from other libraries.
 In most cases, articles will be delivered to you as a PDF.
 Learn how to request an article.